Akatsuki no Goei Thoughts

 AkaGoei's story tackles classism.
 Japan suffers from unheard-of wealth inequality, the poor are treated as subhuman, confined to urban slums and the wealthy hire bodyguards to protect their children 24/7.
 Our protagonist, Asagiri Kaito and the majority of the cast hold and express strong opinions on an increasing level of societal division that borders on critical, arguments over "cleansing" can be heard over the news.
 AkaGoei takes place in a world one violent incident away from absolute chaos, yet it is mainly background noise.
 Some routes spend more time highlighting the disparity between the lives of the rich and poor, but never in service of an overreaching narrative.
 Again, AkaGoei is completely character-driven.
 This is not an excuse, however, as that such an interesting and tense premise is left completely one-dimensional in the game meant to serve as an introduction to the world is inexcusable.

 AkaGoei is very concerned with highlighting the completely different worlds the rich and poor live in.
 Unfortunately, the way AkaGoei goes about it is hilarious if not offensively bad.
 Kinugasa Shougo, the author who would later go on to write Classroom of the Elite, ought to be ashamed for some of the worst writing I've seen in eroge.
 The slums in AkaGoei are decrepit and violent.
 When AkaGoei takes a break from its frilly, rich-girl school setting to explore the slums, it tries its best to make sure it's clear just how dangerous this new setting is.
 Here, AkaGoei suffers from the same writing flaws that have plagued Isekai authors and famously Kawahara Reki.
-Violence in these worlds can only be conveyed through explicit, implied, or fear of rape.
+Violence in these worlds can only be conveyed through explicit, implied, or fear of sexual assault.
 The way Akatsuki no Goei portrays the slums, there is no need to be worried about needles, and wearing expensive clothes and jewelry is fine.
 No one intends to steal.
 The long-standing otaku tradition of only being able to convey "evilness" through sexual violence rears its ugly head yet again, yet this is to be expected of a 2009 eroge.

 What I have an issue with is the plot twist in one of the routes.
 Specifically, Tsuki's.
 While I feel it inappropriate to go into detail, I feel it important to mention that the ending of Tsuki's route, while also suffering from the usual flaws (that being, abrupt, and unsatisfactory) features a plot twist, so unexpected, unnecessary, disturbing and so poorly done I was surprised this section of the game was not written by a 15-year-old.
 This ending is edgy, for the sake of being edgy, shocking for the sake of being shocking and resolves its disastrous twist within 50 lines of dialogue with absurdly unrealistic character writing and then the story just ends.
 Credits roll, that was it.